protocol/launchpad/docs/protocol-labs-network/teams-in-pl.md

 Once a Project or Enablement team starts coordinating a certain number of Labbers (>5 people or so) it may start to organize itself into Working Groups (WGs).

-Organizations include research efforts (usually at a university), startups and other companies....
+Organizations or 'The Ecosystem' include research efforts (usually at a university), startups and other companies.... anyone building on IPFS, IPLD, Libp2p, and Filecoin

 ## The Protocol Labs Network